Eating animal foods can be regenerative – Part 1: Nutrition

 Veganism and Eating Disorders

 As a former anorexic (and later orthorexic) and as a Certified Eating Psychology Coach, I do see a strong correlation between the rising number of vegans and disordered eating (please note that I said correlation, not causation).
 As a society, we strive for perfection and impeccability.
 We tend to live in our heads and are often disconnected from our bodies.
 We want to reach for the sky and spiritual enlightenment, but forget about getting grounded and rooted in the soil first.
 We love control and are afraid of the primal instincts represented by meat and animal foods.
 We want to be “clean” and free of sin.
 Thus we reject anything associated with the lower chakras: the body, sexuality, money, power – and animal foods.
 Veganism for me is quite symbolic for these tendencies.
 I am not saying that everybody who tries to eat “clean” has an Eating Disorder or issues with sexuality.
 But the “clean eating” movement definitely fuels already existing predispositions towards disordered eating by conveying a notion of guilt and ethical pressure.
-If self esteem is already weak, feeling “less than” is equivalent to not belonging and thus not being loved.
+If self-esteem is already weak, feeling “less than” is equivalent to not belonging and thus not being loved.
 It also allows to hide already existing disordered eating habits (and also other traits typical of a controlling person, such as exaggerated thrift) behind the socially well-accepted motivations of health, sustainability or ethics.

 Final Words on Nutrition